Pharmacy assistant CV template (text format)

 Boots, Forster Square Retail Park Branch, Bradford

-- Listened and provided advice to customers seeking over-the-counter medicine for a variety of conditions and ailments
+- Listen and provide advice to customers seeking over-the-counter medicine for a variety of conditions and ailments

-- Tracked and managed inventory to ensure necessary medicines were always on hand
+- Track and manage inventory to ensure necessary medicines are always on hand

-- Designed and maintained merchandise displays by highlighting new inventory to increase sales
+- Design and maintain merchandise displays by highlighting new inventory to increase sales

 Headingley Pharmacy, Leeds